-At first, stress may trigger depression or mania.
-But as the illness progresses, mood swings may not be caused by any certain event.
+At first, stress may lead to depression or mania.
+But as the condition progresses, mood swings may not be caused by any certain event.
 Without treatment, your bipolar disorder may get worse.
 This can cause you to move more often between mania and depression.

 People with bipolar disorder may have problems with substance use, especially during manic episodes.
-This happens more often in men than in women.footnote 1 Substance use disorder may affect treatment and interfere with taking medicines as prescribed.
-Other disorders that may occur along with this disorder include:footnote 2
+Substance use disorder may affect treatment and interfere with taking medicines as prescribed.
+Other conditions that may occur along with bipolar disorder can include:

-These illnesses need to be treated along with bipolar disorder.
+These conditions need to be treated along with bipolar disorder.

 911 or other emergency services immediately if: